wmhass/BDDComicsList/README.md

 #### Acceptance criteria:

-*Scenario: No internet connection:*
+*Scenario - No internet connection:*

     Given that I don't have internet connection
     And the list of comics has one or more items
     When I tap on a comic title
     Then present a message informing that there is no internet connection

-*Scenario: Internet connection OK and response is invalid:*
+*Scenario - Internet connection OK and response is invalid:*

     Given that I have internet connection
     And the list of comics has one or more items